dirkstrauss/SouthAfrica/README.md

 # SouthAfrica
-A down-loadable list of all South African Cities, provinces and GPS Coordinates
+A downloadable list of all South African Cities, provinces and GPS Coordinates